The biggest mistake I was making in my first 10 years of business, is “not preparing” for business uncertainty.

 With lean planning, you can quickly start now to take action and avoid procrastination.
 Be realistic by putting enough time margin, and budget buffer.
 Keep documenting mistakes, and update any changes regularly.

-There is no way to remove uncertainty, but preparing for it is your solution to success.
+There is no way to remove uncertainty, but preparing for it is your solution to many challenges in your way to success.

 You can add to this topic by sharing your thoughts with us in the comments below.